 Over the course of our study, we found that the vehicles most commonly involved in fatal crashes were those between 10 and 15 years old — that is, the 2003–2008 model years.
 Cars from the 2005 model year were most often involved in fatal crashes, with newer models seeing a significant decline.

-One major factor that may contribute to this decline is improved safety.
-Car manufacturers continue to improve safety standards like collision avoidance technology.
+One major factor that may contribute to this decline is improved safety standards, like collision avoidance technology.
 And backup cameras have become increasingly more common, as well; they've been mandatory in U.S. cars since 2018.
 These features may help reduce the incidence of fatal crashes on American roads.